-- 4. At 015 and 016 there should be a line across the middle section of the coding box.
-This should be entered when coding these boxes. - 5.
+- If discount does not refer to same period as last bill no amendment is needed to amount at code 175. - 3.
+If Q28(a) has been answered check that Q27B has not been answered. - 4.
+The number of therms covered by the last account should be entered at code 169.
+If the number of cubic feet is given, this should be converted to therms by dividing by 100.
+In all cases the number of therms or units given (or calculated as above) should be accepted. - 5.
+The date of the last account should be coded according to the standard frame at beginning of these instructions. - 6.
 Where an informant has only recently moved to his present address it may be that no account has been received.
 In these circumstances the interviewer should have noted the last account paid at the previous address and this should be coded.
 If payment at the previous address was by slot meter, the interviewer should have obtained an estimate of the amount put in the slot meter, less the amount of rebate, for a given period and this should be coded as the last account.
 In these cases it will not be possible to code anything for the number of therms or units used.
-If the informant has never had a supply of any kind before then an estimate should be coded, taking into account the structure and income group of the household: average expenditure for different types of household may be obtained from the DE. - 6.
-If the informant makes regular payments then the last payment should be accepted even if only a balancing payment.
-Where the last payment was in fact a refund then any entry should be deleted.
+If the informant has never had a supply of any kind before then an estimate should be coded, taking into account the structure and income group of the household: average expenditure for different types of household may be obtained from the DE.